 Student performance on the MCAP Science assessment is described on the individual student report using scale scores, performance levels, and subclaim performance indicators.
-State, LEA, and school average results are included in relevant sections of the report to help parents understand how their child's performance compares to that of other students.
+State, Local Education Agency (LEA) and school average results are included in relevant sections of the report to help parents/caregivers understand how their student's performance compares to that of other students.
 In some instances, a note will appear in place of average results for a school and/or LEA.
 This indicates that there are too few students to maintain student privacy and therefore results are not reported.